georust/pdal/pdal-sys/README.md

     git submodule update --init --recursive vendor

 The `build.rs` file attempts to do this for you, but it may not work in all cases.

+--> THIS IS TEMPORARY <--

+According to https://kornel.ski/rust-sys-crate#donts, it's bad practice to have a build script do any downloading, which is basically what we're doing here.